iankronquist/kernel-of-truth/README.md

 A simple kernel written in C.

-The goal of this project is to build a simple kernel with memory protection and iterrupts which can run simple programs.
+The goal of this project is to build a simple kernel with memory protection and interrupts which can run simple programs.

 This project currently targets the x86 architecture.
 Perhaps someday I will port it to ARM so it can run on the Raspberry Pi, but right now I'm focused on implementing the fundamentals of a system.